Skip to content

 Summary

-Plumbing and Domestic Heating Technicians plan, select, install, service, commission and maintain all aspects of plumbing and heating systems.
-Plumbing and domestic heating technicians can find themselves working inside or outside a property.
+Plumbing and Domestic Heating Technicians plan, select, install, service, commission and maintain plumbing and heating systems.
+Plumbing and Domestic Heating Technicians will work inside or outside a property.
 Customer service skills and being tidy and respectful are important qualities because there is often a need to work in customers' homes as well as on building sites.

-You will complete the Level 3 Plumbing and Domestic Heating Technician Apprenticeship Standard.
+You will complete the Level 3 Plumbing & Domestic Heating Technician Apprenticeship Standard.

 • You will also develop your knowledge, skills and behaviours.

-• The typical length of this Apprenticeship course is 48 months.
+• The typical length of this apprenticeship is 51 months.

 Why Our College?